mrsteele/openai-tokens/README.md

 - 🏃 **FAST** - If you need to run a calculation or truncation quickly, this is the module for you!
 - 🎯 **Accurate** - This module is arguably the MOST accurate utility, using js-tiktoken which matches exact models.
+- 💰 **Cost-Efficient** - Use dynamic wrappers to use appropriate models depending on the prompt size.
 - 😌 **Seamless** - Integration should be simple.
 Wrappers make this accessible.
 - 🔒 **Secure** - Your data is yours, this library just wants to help.